erpc-io/eRPC/README.md

    (except maybe in major classes like Rpc/Nexus/Session).
 This only causes confusion.

-## API notes
+## MsgBuffer ownership notes
+ * The correctness of this reasoning depends on restrictions on the request handler and continuation functions.
+These functions can only enqueue requests and responses, but cannot invoke the event loop.
+The event loop can modify RX ring memory, which is unsafe if the buffer ownership has been passed to the application.
- * MsgBuffer ownership:
+ * At client:
    * Request MsgBuffers are owned/allocated by apps and are never freed by eRPC.
-   * Response MsgBuffers allocated by apps, and are freed by eRPC as soon as they are no longer needed for retransmission.
+   * Response MsgBuffers are allocated by eRPC, and are freed by eRPC when the continuation ends.
- * Thread safety:
-   * RPC request handlers must be thread-safe if background threads are used.

 ## Short-term TODOs
  * Rename `sm_hander` to `sm_handler`.